2.2 Optics and Properties of Light

 Magnification by a Lens

 Magnification requires the bending of light rays, as in refraction.
-As a wavefront of light enters a refractive material, such as glass, the region of the wave that first reaches the material is slowed, while the rest of the wave continues at its original speed until it also passes into the refractive material (Fig. 2.10A ).
+As a wavefront of light enters a refractive material, such as glass, the region of the wave that first reaches the material is slowed, while the rest of the wave continues at its original speed until it also passes into the refractive material (Fig. 2.10A Icon: Video).
 As the entire wavefront passes through the refractive material, its path continues, bent at an angle from its original direction.

 Thought Question